deepaksood619/deepaksood619.github.io/docs/management/jobs/questions-to-company.md

 Percentage of the company that the ESOP pool represents

 2. What is the my **preference stack**?
 (What is the total preference) (Classes of preferred shares) (multiples 1.5x?)

 - **dilution**
 - What was our most recent valuation?
 - What is our current yearly growth rate?
 - How much would the company need to sell for before my equity has value?
 - If your most recent valuation is close to or exceeds the needed sale price, your equity offer has value.
 If the needed sale price is much higher than the company's most recent valuation, though, you have something to consider: Based on its current growth rate, how many years would you need to stay before its value comes close to that needed sale price?
 Are you comfortable investing that much time?

-- The more owed in liquidation perference, the less your equity is likely worth
+- The more owed in liquidation preference, the less your equity is likely worth
-- it had investors and board members whose equity was [protected](https://www.sec.gov/Archives/edgar/data/1089196/000119312515079062/d520327ds1a.htm#toc520327_13)by highliquidation preference - a guarantee that they get paid first and at least a certain amount when the company sells.
+- it had investors and board members whose equity was [protected](https://www.sec.gov/Archives/edgar/data/1089196/000119312515079062/d520327ds1a.htm#toc520327_13)by high liquidation preference - a guarantee that they get paid first and at least a certain amount when the company sells.
 When startup investors make millions in a sale, but money runs dry before reaching employees, a bad preference stack is often the cause.
 - Liquidation preference give investors the protection they need to make the high-risk investments that startups thrive on.
 - If there had been a 1x liquidation preference in place, the investor would be guaranteed to get $3 million back.
 - The more money a startup raises, the harder it gets to fetch a high enough acquisition price.

-3. Premptive rights

-What are preemptive rights and who has them?

-Preemptive rights allow common shareholders to maintain their proportional ownership in a company by buying more shares in the event that the company issues another offering.
+3. Preemptive rights - What are preemptive rights and who has them? - Preemptive rights allow common shareholders to maintain their proportional ownership in a company by buying more shares in the event that the company issues another offering.
 These are sometimes issued to holders of common stocks.
 Holders of preferred shares typically also have other protections against dilution.

 4. While the first company offers you 1000 options out of 1,00,000, the second offers 500 out of 10,000.
 You have more skin in the game in the second company but you have to ask the founder why the ESOP pool is so small?
 Is he or she averse to sharing equity with early team members?
 When will the ESOP pool be expanded?
 These questions will help you better understand the founder's vision.